Skip to main content

 Sarah has a PhD in Physical Activity for Health, and a Masters in Medicine and Science in Sport and Exercise

-Sarah has more than 25 years of experience as a clinician and academic in the fields of prosthetics and orthotics.
-She worked at the University of Strathclyde for 21 years.
-She taught rehabilitation of those with limb absence, and professional skills for healthcare.
-She has published much of her research, and has enjoyed international and national speaking engagements.
-Sarah currently devotes time to her husband and two children, The Neurosciences Foundation, property development, gardening, and trying to be more physically active through walking Jimmy the dog.
+With more than 25 years experience, Sarah worked as a clinician and academic in the fields of prosthetics and orthotics.
+Sarah worked at the University of Strathclyde for 21 years.
+There she taught rehabilitation of those with limb absence, and professional skills for healthcare.
+Much of her research has been published, and has enjoyed international and national speaking engagements.
+Now she currently devotes time to her husband and two children, The Neurosciences Foundation, property development, and gardening.
+Also trying to be more physically active, Sarah walks Jimmy the dog!

 Member, Medical Advisory Committee